0o0chris0o0/music-top-trumps/README.md

 # Musical Top Trump Game

-A simple top trump style game using musical attributes such as popularity, dancebility and loudness.
+A simple top trump style game using musical attributes such as popularity, danceability and loudness.

 Built using React and Redux.